MaliwanDynamics/maliwandynamics.github.io/_posts/2024/2024-09-14-Jekyll-syntax-highlight.md

 ### Markdown Code Fences

 If you are trying to use the 3 tildies to block out a snippet, the highlighter you are using may not support it out of the box.
-You may need to use some Liquid to initiate it like so.
+You may need to use some code to initiate it like so.

 {% include /components/general-figure.html figureImg='/assets/img/post/sept-2024/jekyll-highlight-tag.png' %}